JBZoo/CSV-Blueprint/README.md

     * Create CSV files based on the schema (like "create 1000 rows with random data based on schema and rules").
     * Use [Faker](https://github.com/FakerPHP/Faker) for random data generation.
     * [ReverseRegex](https://github.com/enso-media/ReverseRegex) to generate text from regex.

-* **Analize CSV dataset**
-    * Calculate statistics for the column (like min, max, average, median, etc).
-    * Generate valid schema file based on the CSV file.

 * **Reporting**
     * More report formats (like JSON, XML, etc).
 Any ideas?